cccccz/Zelda/README.md

    pip install pygame

 ## Usage
+set code as working directory and run main.py

+Arrow keys to move around
+space to attack
-Arrow keys to move around, space to attack, LCTRL to use magic.
-Press M to pause the game and open the stats menu.
-In stats menu, left, right arrow key to select the attribute you want to upgrade and press space to upgrade(with sufficient exp).
-In stats menu, press M again to quit menu.
+LCTRL to use magic
+M to pause the game and open the stats menu
+In stats menu, left, right arrow keyto select the attribute you want to upgrade and press space to upgrade(with sufficient exp)
+In stats menu, press M again to quit menu
+Q switching weapons
+E switching magic

 ## Credits
 see https://www.youtube.com/watch?v=QU1pPzEGrqw&ab_channel=ClearCode